 The Ultimate Plastic Bag Salted Chocolate Cookies

-This Is a Great Beginner Cookie Baking Recipe
+This Is a Great Cookie Recipe for Beginners

-This is an easy recipe for anyone, but you certainly don't need much in the way of baking skills or all the baking gear.
+This is an easy recipe for anyone, and you certainly don't need much in the way of baking skills or all the baking gear.
 You just need a few basic things to bake these delicious cookies.
-Although the ingredient list seems long, its really simple to just dump everything into a medium-large zip lock bag and squish it all together.
-The trick is to mix it until its all the same color with no lumps of streaks showing anywhere in the mix.
+Although the ingredient list seems long, it's really simple to just dump everything into a medium-large ziplock bag and squish it all together.
+The trick is to mix it until it's all the same color, with no lumps of streaks showing anywhere in the mix.

 Ingredients at a Glance